 If you are unsure if these changes affect you please contact our Student Immigration Team at

 The most up to date information can be found on the government's website: UK points-based immigration system: EU student information.

 Irish citizens will continue to be able to enter and live in the UK as they do now.

 EU Settlement Scheme

-If you are already studying in the UK then you (and your family) should apply to the EU
+If you are already resident and studying in the UK then you (and your family) should apply to the EU

 The EU Settlement Scheme will allow EU nationals to continue living in the UK with the same

 Find out more about the EU Settlement Scheme.

 Graduate Immigration Route

 The Graduate Immigration Route is a new UK post-study work visa.
 It is set to be introduced for international students completing a UK degree from 01 July 2021.